yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-overview.markdown

 ![transaction.png](/attachment_files/subject/transaction.png)
 {%endcolumn%}
 {%column width=90% %}
-XAP .Net transaction management programing model.
+XAP .Net provides an explicit transaction management programing model.
+It allows developers to easily write transactional code with the lowest overhead possible while minimizing the amount of hand-crafted code and separating it from the application hosting environment and instance management.
 {%endcolumn%}
 {%endsection%}